srgantmoomoo/srgantmoomoo/README.md

 ## srgantmoomoo
-Hi there, i'm  srgantmoomoo.
+Hi there, i'm  SrgantMooMoo.
 I got into coding around July 2020 and it's something I genuinly enjoy doing now.
-I bassically only know java and the majority of my projects right now have to do with modding, I would like to learn basic C and C++ and eventually get into web development.
+I bassically only know java and the majority of my projects right now have to do with minecraft modding, I would like to learn basic C and C++ and eventually java script and get into web development in general.

 ## projects
 - postman, a public minecraft forge 1.12.2 client for anarchy servers.